juniorxxue/curriculum-vitae/README.md

 ## Any disadvantages?
 * It has not been adapted for mobile view.
 * Font varies on differnt platforms.
-* MMYYYY sometimes overlaps with paragraphs.
+* MMYYYY sometimes overlaps onto paragraphs.